netsec-ethz/scion-coord/README.md

 #### Certificate authority setup

-In order to use OpenVPN inside the generated SCIONLab VMs, it is necessary to set up a certificate authority.
+In order to use OpenVPN inside the generated SCIONLab ASes, it is necessary to set up a certificate authority.
 We use the tool `easy-rsa` for this.

 Install `easy-rsa` (version 2.x) using your package manager or download it from the